nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage.md

 ### Restore from Cold Storage

-When you no longer want the file to be stored in Cold Storage, you can request a restore by clicking on the restore button.
+When you no longer want the file to be stored in cold storage, you can request a restore by clicking on the restore button.
 The operation is also asynchronous, and the user will be notified via email once it's completed and the banner will disappear.
-The send to Cold Storage button will be available again.
+The send to cold storage button will be available again.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Nuxeo Coldstorage/Restore from Coldstorage button